Yannoux2000/LeFramework/README.md

-# RLbotRecords
+# LeFramework
-This Repo main purpose is to serve as a supervised trainer, for machine learning models, in rlbot.
+This Repo main purpose is to serve as a baseline for any fellow french men who wants to make bots with RLBot.

 # How to use:
-## To record:

-_only the files in Recorder are used to record_

-To record a bot, all you would need to do, would be to complete the config file in the Recorder directory. follow the steps used to create rlbot agent's configurations files.
-In the configuration files, the python class to input inside RLRecorderAgent.py
+import this repo as a submodule